AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 ### Another solution: prohibiting copying

-You can make an operator that is allowed to be used implicitly unusable, by *deleting* the method responsible for the operator.
+You can make an operator that is allowed to be used implicitly, unusable, by *deleting* the method responsible for the operator.
 You do that by assigning the `delete` keyword to the method, instead of providing a body.